ivanisip/CS330/README.md

 This project helped me improve my development skills by teaching me to build a program step by step.
 I used new strategies such as working with transformation matrices, camera navigation, lighting, and texture mapping.
 I also learned to debug issues as they came up and update my code through several iterations.

 Iteration was key to my success.
-I made small improvements with each milestone—adding more shapes, improving lighting, adding textures, and eventually adding mouse and keyboard interactions.
+I made small improvements with each milestone-adding more shapes, improving lighting, adding textures, and eventually adding mouse and keyboard interactions.
 I learned how to test my code, take feedback, and build on my previous work.
 By the end of the project, I had a fully working 3D scene that looked and behaved the way I imagined.

 Overall, my development approach has evolved.
 I now think more about structure and readability, and I’m more confident in applying best practices like commenting code and keeping things modular.